 Gardner Village Today

 Like the waterwheel that once powered the mill, Nancy Long's clarity of vision continues to guide Gardner Village.
-Today, the ownership has passed to a new generation, Nancy's son Joe Long and daughter Angie Seeley, are working to continue the journey their mother began in 1980.
+Today, the ownership has passed to a new generation, Nancy's son Joe Long and daughter Angie Gerdes, are working to continue the journey their mother began in 1980.